 Shred The Slow Cooker Carne Asada

-After meat has fully cooked, remove lid.
+After meat has fully cooked, remove the lid of the slow cooker.
 Shred the meat (it should shred VERY easily) using two forks to pull the meat apart.
-Shred it right back into the juices in the slow cooker.
+Leave the shredded beef in the juices in the slow cooker.

 Shredding beef for carne asada with two forks